gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Generating Bindings for C++ Headers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Generating bindings for C++ headers is done using the same options, always with the *g++* compiler.
+Generating bindings for C++ headers is done using the same options, but with the ``g++`` compiler.
 Note that generating Ada spec from C++ headers is a much more complex job and support for C++ headers is much more limited that support for C headers.
 As a result, you will need to modify the resulting bindings by hand more extensively when using C++ headers.

-In this mode, C++ classes will be mapped to Ada tagged types, constructors will be mapped using the ``CPP_Constructor`` pragma, and when possible, multiple inheritance of abstract classes will be mapped to Ada interfaces (see the *Interfacing to C++* section in the :title:`GNAT Reference Manual` for additional information on interfacing to C++).
+In this mode, C++ classes are mapped to Ada tagged types, constructors are mapped using the ``CPP_Constructor`` pragma, and when possible, multiple inheritance of abstract classes are mapped to Ada interfaces (see the *Interfacing to C++* section in the :title:`GNAT Reference Manual` for additional information on interfacing to C++).